joelbarton-io/LS170/2_transport_layer/notes.md

   - no guarantee of message delivery
   - no guarantee of message delivery order
   - no built-in congestion avoidance or flow-control mechanisms
-  - no connection state tracking, since it is a connectionless protocol
+  - no connection state tracking, as it is a connectionless protocol

 **the case for UDP**
 - PROS compared to TCP...